Best antivirus with VPN bundles for 2025

 We frequently repeat our tests, evaluate new features, and perform reassessments to make sure our reviews are accurate and up to date.

-Best antivirus with a VPN included
+Best antivirus with VPN combos

 Our team of researchers thoroughly tests antivirus software following a well-established testing process.
 In unison, our experts combine in-house and independent testing lab findings with first-hand experience to help you make informed decisions about each product.
 Learn how we test antivirus software.